8 Technical Reasons to Shoot Black-and-White Film

 Ilforord Ortho Plus — a blue-light-spectrum-sensitive film.

-Black and white photographs can help focus viewers’ attention, emphasize shapes over colours, remove the complexities of colour management — particularly in high-contrast scenes and in skin tones, and create associative effects with a time period or genre of photography.
+Black-and-white photographs can help focus viewers’ attention, emphasize shapes over colours, remove the complexities of colour management — particularly in high-contrast scenes and in skin tones, and create associative effects with a time period or genre of photography.

-Virtually all black and white images shot digitally are colour photographs converted to monochrome — even if done in-camera.
-Colour film can also be printed or converted digitally to black and white.
+Virtually all black-and-white images shot digitally are colour photographs converted to monochrome — even if done in-camera.
+Colour film can also be printed or converted digitally to black-and-white.
 However, many film photographers choose to shoot pure monochrome emulsions without the option of reverting to colour.
 This article will explain a few good technical reasons to do just that.

 Finer grain.

-Black and white film is widely available in slow ISO speeds that produce finer grain with more details that C-41.
+Black-and-white film is widely available in slow ISO speeds that produce finer grain with more details that C-41.
 The slowest colour emulsions available today are CineStill 50D and Fujichrome Velvia 50.
 For monochrome, Ilford Pan F+ 50 and Rollei RPX 25 are just two examples of ultra-slow emulsions, with Adox CMS 20 leading the pack as The sharpest, most fine-grained and highest resolving image recording system in the world.

 Adox CMS 20, shot at ISO 12.
 Incredible detail and virtually no perceptible grain.